Ready to fill up your fanny pack with some basic French phrases?

-Either way, zip up your fanny pack, get out your tourist map and follow this guide for surviving in French.
+Either way, zip up your fanny pack—I mean, elegant handbag—get out your map and follow this guide to basic French phrases for tourists and language learners.

 You’ve made it into the city.
 All the signs are in French, and you’re a bit lost—understandable.
-Now, while you could certainly start squawking in English at the people passing by, you won’t always get a response, and it’s more polite to speak French.
+Now, while you could certainly start squawking in English at the people passing by, you won’t always get a response, and it’s more polite to speak the local language with these basic French words and phrases.

 If all goes well, you’ll be on your way.
 But just in case, it’s best to have une carte (a map) handy.